Creating Leaders for Over 30 Years

 Selection of Participants

-- • Interest in seeking volunteer leadership roles, boards, commissions, or public office.
+- • Interest in seeking volunteer leadership roles, boards, commissions, or public office in the Lompoc Valley.

-Leadership Lompoc Valley’s participant fee covers all costs including the retreat.
-It is anticipated that many employers or sponsoring agencies would pay the fee for a selected employee.
-This fee should not be paid at the time of application.
+LLV’s class participant fee covers all costs including the overnight retreat.
+Many employers and sponsoring agencies cover all or part of the fee for a sponsored employee.
+The fee is not required at the time of application.
 Selected applicants will be invoiced.
-A limited number of partial scholarships may be available to participants.
+A limited number of partial scholarships may be available.

-For further information, an application, past yearbooks, or any questions regarding the Leadership Lompoc Valley program, please contact:
+For further information regarding the Leadership Lompoc Valley program, please contact:

 Lompoc Valley Chamber of Commerce & Visitors Bureau

-Each applicant must file a completed application form by the first Monday in August to be considered for the class beginning September of the same year.
-Instructions for completing and returning the application are included on the form.
+Applications are due no later than the first Monday in August to be considered for the class beginning September of the same year.

 LLV Board of Trustees